pit-ray/win-vind/faq/index.md

 <hr>

 ## How to use hinting like Vimium?
-In default, you can call the hinting feature with `F` (in key, `Shift` + `F`), which you can try after the first launch of win-vind.
+In default, you can call the hinting feature with `FF`, which you can try after the first launch of win-vind.
 If you **only** want to use the hinting function, you can easily do it by following the steps.

 1. Open the key-config file, which locates **~/.win-vind/bindings.json** by installer or **config/bindings.json** by zip.
-1. Jump to line 1396.
-In Vim, you can jump to the line by `/easy_click` command.
+1. In Vim, you can jump to the line by `/easy_click` command.
 1. Rewrite the value of **guii**(**GUI Insert Mode**).
 In the following example, we can call the feature with **Right Alt -> Right Ctrl**.  <br>
    ```json
     {